Nigerian police mobilize to quell worst unrest in two decades | Law-Order

 Nigerian police mobilize to quell worst unrest in two decades

-Nigeria's police chief ordered the immediate mobilisation of all force resources on Saturday to try to control the worst street violence in two decades stemming from protests against police brutality.
+Nigeria's police chief ordered the immediate mobilisation of all force resources on Saturday to try to control the worst street violence in Africa's most populous country in two decades stemming from protests against police brutality.
 The unrest, unprecedented since the 1999 return to civilian rule, is the most serious political crisis confronting President Muhammadu Buhari, a former military ruler elected in 2015.
+Curfews have been imposed on millions of people in recent days in response to violence and looting in parts of the country.

 Violence, particularly in the commercial capital Lagos, escalated after demonstrators were shot on Tuesday night in the city's Lekki district during a round-the-clock curfew.
 Witnesses blamed soldiers.